-Java StringBuffer class is used to create mutable (modifiable) string.
-The StringBuffer class in java is same as String class except it is mutable i.e. it can be changed.
+Java StringBuffer class is used to create mutable (modifiable) String objects.
+The StringBuffer class in Java is the same as String class except it is mutable i.e. it can be changed.

 Note: Java StringBuffer class is thread-safe i.e. multiple threads cannot access it simultaneously.
 So it is safe and will result in an order.